Florida License Plates

 - Gold Star

-*Contact the tax collector’s office for detailed information on these plates.
+*Please contact the Escambia County Tax Collector’s office for detailed information on these plates.

 Annual registration fees are defined by Florida Statute and are subject to change by a legislative act.
 Rates are based on vehicle weight and range from a base fee of $28.10 to $46.10 for standard cars and light-duty pick-ups.
 Commercial and for-hire vehicle rates vary according to several factors.
 Please contact the tax collector’s office for rate amounts and questions concerning military personnel.